 Given that ADUs serve many common purposes, with similar layout dimensions on comparable lots, our position is that rarely should there be the need to create a custom ADU design.
 Without truly unique requirements, you should refrain from “reinventing the wheel”.
 Additionally, established prefab ADU manufacturers may already have pre-approved designs with your local city government.

-Regardless of the build type you choose (prefab or traditional), we absolutely recommend working with ADU Specialists – specifically proven builders who understand all of the nuances of your local ADU building codes, requirements, incentive programs and processes.
+Regardless of the build type you choose (prefab or traditional), we absolutely recommend working with ADU Specialists – specifically, proven builders, project managers, architects and designers – who understand all of the nuances of your local ADU building codes, requirements, incentive programs and processes.

 Prefab vs Traditional “Stick” Builds

 ADU’s are gaining favor with local city and county committees, as ordinances in many cities are making it easier for homeowners to construct these additional residences to address state housing shortages.
 To overcome the housing dearth in a shorter span of time, many homeowners are turning to prefabricated (prefab) ADUs instead of traditional “stick” builds.

 Prefab housing has been around in North America since as early as 1902, when Sears Catalog Homes began offering kit homes primarily via mail order from Florida to California.
 The two main types of prefab homes are Manufactured and Modular, which differ in construction and materials.

 This home type is usually built onto steel beams and transported in completed sections to the final home site, where they are assembled.
 During transit, the home sits atop a “flatbed” with wheels and an axel.
 This assembly is removed once the foundation is prepared for the home’s eventual placement.